Welcome to your directory of immigrating to Mexico

 *** 11) There are as many as 20 million Mexico-born Mexicans living in the USA (if not more).
 In contrast, although Mexican immigration officials claim that plenty of > U.S.-born < U.S. citizens reside in Mexico, we have not seen credible proof of this.
 We tend to believe that there are fewer than 100,000 (yes, one hundred thousand or less) U.S.-born U.S. citizens living in Mexico.
 A 500,000 estimate has been floated around, supposedly by the U.S. State Department and the Census Bureau, but that figure reportedly includes plenty of U.S. citizens who were actually born in Mexico and later benefited from the U.S.A.'s already very permissive immigration laws.

 Mexico nevertheless demands immigration amnesty in the U.S.A. even as Mexico still won't make its own laws even as hospitable to foreigners as California's Proposition 187 referendum still would have been to Mexicans back during 1994, before a U.S. judge basically nullified Prop.
 187 after Mexicans peculiarly called that *Mexican American-supported referendum "racist".
-What do they consider their own immigration laws in to be Mexico, then?
+What do they consider their own immigration laws in Mexico to be, then?
 And what is their response when asked what they think of how reportedly half of those arrested during the Rodney King Riots in Los Angeles were illegals from México?

 Incidentally, here is Mexico's immigration institute online: